-Like all businesses, at TerryberryReward we seek and encourage feedback from our customers.
+Like all businesses we seek and encourage feedback from our customers.
 We love the messages that sing our praises.
 But we also appreciate and learn from the ones that show where something has gone wrong.

 We recently received a message sent to our online UK Live Chat team from a person, who is not an employee of a client of ours, but nevertheless felt compelled to connect with us to express their dismay at the way their Long Service Award experience had been handled by their company: